SuleimanFarah/sunpy/SOCIS/SOCIS-2019.md

 (pay particular attention to [[GSoC: Advice for Students]]).

 SOCIS application is very short (300 words), however, we require a more detailed application posted below.
-Use the [[GSoC Application template | GSoC: Student Application Template]] as a basis for your application.
+Use the [[GSoC: Student Application Template | GSoC Application template]] as a basis for your application.
 Note that for your application to be considered you need to post your application below and to apply via the [SOCIS platform](https://socis.esa.int/students/).
 Don't forget that you have also to do a contribution to SunPy before the deadline.

 ## Student applications